yudan121/ANCHOR/README.md

 ## Version history

-- `v1.0.0-formal-compatible`: thesis-compatible ANCHOR release used for the primary reported experiments.
+- `v1.0.0-formal-compatible`: ANCHOR release used for the primary reported experiments.
 - `v2.0.0-hybrid-rho`: same training pipeline with the hybrid rho policy, which simplifies the protein-power and teacher-challenge components while retaining the RNA-protection term.

-## Citation

-Citation information will be added after manuscript release.

-## License

-This project is licensed under the GNU General Public License v3.0.
-See `LICENSE` for details.